Successful Claim Against King’s College Hospitals

 “I am very pleased that we were able to obtain a positive outcome for our client in this case, which reflects the pain and suffering she experienced and will allow her to receive the treatment she requires in future.
 The fact that this case was settled in a relatively short period of time shows the benefits of a collaborative approach between legal representatives.
 Unfortunately, too often strong cases are needlessly defended, causing additional stress and suffering to injured people and leading to legal costs escalating”.

-To speak to a specialist medical negligence lawyer, contact Nicholas Leahy, or complete the form below.
+To speak to a specialist birth injury lawyer, contact Nicholas Leahy, or complete the form below.

 Share this article